 Can this be resolved by having completely separate financials?
 Or is this lack of discipline just the way it is?
 We were raised very differently when it comes to money. — Freaked out by His Walmart Spending

 It’s often easier to hear from someone else that we need to do something we don’t want to do rather than have only ourselves to “blame” when we feel the inevitable discomfort of doing the thing we didn’t want to do but know is best for us.
 So, let me give you someone to blame for the heartache you’ll feel if/when you end your relationship: There probably is not a happy future in a relationship between you and a guy whose values differ so greatly from yours.
 This is more than his being irresponsible with money, which is something a lot of couples face and work through; your boyfriend is a criminal, he’s selfish, and he evades contributing his share to the communal pot that allows our society to run smoothly.
 He’s immature and irresponsible, and he doesn’t seem to respect the boundaries you’ve set for yourself (making fun of you when you carefully consider spending money on something).
-Frankly, he sounds like a real loser, and if my saying so is what you mean when you call me harsh, so be it.
-You sought out my advice for a reason and here it is: You’re better than this.

-Look, I can appreciate that the dating pool of a well-educated, professional woman in her 50s is different from what mine was when I was single and dating.
+Look, I can appreciate that the dating pool of a well-educated, professional woman in her 50s is different from what mine was when I was single and dating in my 20s.
 I understand that you have to make some compromises in exchange for companionship and affection.
 But I still think you’ve set the bar too low.
 What do you think?
 Maybe you disagree.
 Maybe the companionship and affection is worth whatever you give up in dating this guy.
 But don’t marry him!
 Don’t merge finances.
 Don’t move in with him.
 Don’t do anything that would complicate your ability to walk – run! – away from him as quickly as possible.
 Because I do think there will come a time when you’ll want to leave, even if you aren’t quite there yet.
 And you might need the voice of a harsh, critical bitch to blame for the potential heartache you might feel, so here I am.
 But I promise the heartache will pass quickly when you realize you’re better off without him.
 Because you are.

 Follow along on Facebook, and Instagram.